 Spelling and Writing

 Writing and spelling go hand in hand.
 Help your student be a better writer by helping them be a better speller.
-Students need to learn about phonics, root words, prefixes, suffixes, and homonyms before and while becoming a confident fluent writer.
-If they struggle to spell words correctly, they will struggle to write.
+Knowing phonics, root words, prefixes, suffixes, and homonyms, helps students become fluent writers.
+If they struggle to spell words correctly, they will struggle some to write.

-1. Spell it for them.
-When students ask how to spell a word when they are writing, spell it for them if you know how or help them figure out how to spell it.
+v Spell it for them.
+When students ask how to spell a word, spell it for them if you know how.
+You can help them figure out how to spell it.
+But rarely if ever make them look up their misspelled words in a dictionary.
 Students have a lot to process when they are learning how to write.
-Make them correct their spelling errors, but rarely make them look up their misspelled words in a dictionary.
+When they have to also look up words, it distracts them from other skills.
+Let them stay focused on the task at hand.
+Spelling errors should be corrected but don't let spelling get in the way of writing.

-2. Get a good phonics curriculum.
-I used Abeka Phonics, and Sing, Spell, Read and Write with my 3 kids.
+v Get a good phonics curriculum.
+I used ABEKA Phonics and Sing, Spell, Read and Write with my 3 kids.
 Both spelling curricula were good.
-I have heard good things about Saxon Phonics, Bob Jones Phonics, Spelling Power, and Hooked on Phonics.
-Even more spelling programs are available now than back in the days of the dinosaurs when I was homeschooling.
-A basic phonics program helps even students with processing problems.
+Saxon Phonics, Bob Jones Phonics, Spelling Power, and Hooked on Phonics are all good.
+More good spelling programs are available.

-3. Teach Latin and Greek.
-Some words just have to be memorized but if you teach them basic Latin and Greek your kids will understand more spelling patterns.
-Our language is based on Latin and Greek, so when students learn Latin and Greek prefixes, suffixes and roots their spelling improves and vocabulary increases.
+v Teach Latin and Greek.
+Basic Latin and Greek help kids understand more spelling patterns.
+Our language is based on Latin and Greek.
+Students should learn Latin and Greek prefixes, suffixes, and roots.
+Their spelling will improve and vocabulary will increase.
 I recommend English from the Roots Up or Word Roots. http://www.criticalthinking.com/word-roots.html

 Home > Articles > Teaching Spelling